-Shiran Victoria Shen is a scholar whose research explores how incentives and institutions shape climate and environmental actions.
-Her broader interests span public policy and governance.
+Shiran Victoria Shen studies how institutions and incentives influence climate and environmental actions.
+More broadly, she is interested in core issues in public policy and governance.

-Her first book, The Political Regulation Wave: A Case of How Local Incentives Systematically Shape Air Quality in China (Cambridge University Press, 2022), has received major association awards for public policy research, including the 2023 International Public Policy Association Early Career Research Award, the 2020 American Political Science Association Harold D. Lasswell Award, and the 2019 Association for Public Policy Analysis and Management Ph.D.
+Her first book, The Political Regulation Wave: A Case of How Local Incentives Systematically Shape Air Quality in China (Cambridge University Press, 2022), has received major association awards, including the 2023 International Public Policy Association Early Career Research Award, the 2020 American Political Science Association Harold D. Lasswell Award, and the 2019 Association for Public Policy Analysis and Management Ph.D.
 Dissertation Award.
-Additionally, it received the 2017 American Political Science Association Paul A. Sabatier Award and the 2018 Southern Political Science Association Malcolm Jewell Award.
-Her second book, Compliance with Policy, is under contract with Cambridge University Press as part of the Elements Series in Public Policy.
-Her other works have been published or are forthcoming in leading journals, including the Proceedings of the National Academy of Sciences and Policy Studies Journal.
+It also received the 2017 American Political Science Association Paul A. Sabatier Award and the 2018 Southern Political Science Association Malcolm Jewell Award.
+Her second book, Compliance with Public Policy, is under contract with Cambridge University Press as part of the Elements Series in Public Policy.

-She holds a joint degree from Stanford University, where she was the first to earn an M.S. in civil and environmental engineering alongside a Ph.D. in political science after graduating Phi Beta Kappa from Swarthmore College.
-During 2021-22, she was a National Fellow at the Hoover Institution.
+She holds a joint degree from Stanford University, where she was the first to earn an M.S. in civil and environmental engineering alongside a Ph.D. in political science, after graduating Phi Beta Kappa from Swarthmore College.
+During 2021-2022, she was a National Fellow at the Hoover Institution.

 To learn more about her work, please visit http://svshen.com.